kima-org/docs/docs/docs/models.md

-By default, each of the $N_p$ planets has 5 orbital parameters
+When fitting radial velocity data, by default, each of the $N_p$ planets has 5 orbital parameters

 $$
 \theta = { P, K, e, M_0, \omega }